tom-jj-G/KeplerExoplanets/README.md

 ### Questions we hope to answer with the data
 * How many confirmed planets?
+* What type of planets are confirmed planets?
 * Which confirmed planet is closest to Earth?
 * Based on temperature and surface gravity, which confirmed planet is the most habitable?
+* What are the most recent discovered confirmed planets?

 ## GitHub